barotto/IBMulator/README.md

 #### Reverb, Chorus, Crossfeed

-All audio channels can be configured with a **reverb effect**: audio cards have per channel configurations whereas sound effects have a common general setting.
+All audio channels can be configured with a **reverb effect**: audio cards have per-channel configurations whereas sound effects have a common general setting.

 Reverb settings are enabled with one of the following preset values:

 * `tiny`: ideal for small integrated speakers (eg. PC Speaker and PS/1 Audio).
-* `small`: ideal for synth channels (eg. OPL).
+* `small`: ideal for synth channels (eg. OPL FM).
 * `medium`: a medium sized room.
 * `large`: a large hall.
 * `huge`: stronger variant of the `large` preset.